madeyoga/YoutubeSearchApi.Net/README.md

 ```

 ## Contributing
-Pull requests are very welcome.
-Feel free to open a pull request.
+Issues and Pull requests are very welcome.
+Feel free to open issues and pull requests.